More than 137 Crore vaccine doses provided to States/UTs

 |

-More than137crore(1,37,01,65,070) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.
+More than 137 crore (1,37,71,08,100) vaccine doses have been provided to States/UTs so far through Govt of India (free of cost channel) and through direct state procurement category.